Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - If you only have one type of PC, you will need to send your assets to the admin or team up with another artist to get the other asset bundle.

 .
-## Unity Install
+## Unity Hub & Unity Editor Install

 Download the free Unity Editor version:
 - First download and install the [Unity Hub](https://unity3d.com/get-unity/download) on your PC.
 - Then go to the [Unity download archive](https://unity3d.com/get-unity/download/archive) and install Unity3D Editor version **2018.3.14.f1**:
   - Click on the **Unity 2018x** tab.
   - Scroll down to Unity **2018.4.13 (22 Nov, 2019)** and click on **Unity Hub.**
-- NOTE: We do NOT guarantee that ARpoise or AR-vos will work with any other version of the Unity Editor!
+- NOTE: We do NOT guarantee that ARpoise or AR-vos will work with other versions!

 ### Unity Modules: